beanshell/beanshell/README.md

  - Transparent access to all Java objects and APIs.
  - Runs in four modes: Command Line, Console, Applet, Remote Session Server.
  - Can work in security constrained environments without a classloader or bytecode generation for most features.
- - The interpreter is small ~150K jar file.
+ - The interpreter is small, ~400K jar file.
  - Pure Java.
  - It's Free!!